Dev-ZC/reSourceProjects/README.md

 # reSourceProjects

-* Tickets
-    - Get user input in conversation (break loop, send message history to client, append user clarificiation, send back to server with direct call to start agent conversation)
-    - Finish skeleton for slack_agent
-    - Finish skeleton for basic_agent
-    - Make search agent (could just a be a one function query with api)
-    - When doc has no content dont send gemini query

-Note:
+Notes:
 * On settings save update the name in the db (and link for link node) -- DONE
-* Implement doc embeddings table with chunking
+* Implement embeddings table with chunking
 * Improve search algorithm to not solely rely on keywords
 * Add auto-saving functionality to docs -- DONE
 * Implement saving for folders backend